maarongross/148-final-project/README.md

 ## Implementation

 **Software and Hardware List**
-- Jetson Nano
+- Jetson Nano with microSD card
-- Camera
+- OAKD Camera
-- MicroSD card
+- Lidar (unused)
+- Controller for training the DonkeyCar laps
 - OpenCV
+- Apriltag (both the physical tags and the library)
 - VESC

 **Source code**